CherineLee/sankey/README.md

-# Crossing Reduction of Sankey Diagram with Barycentre Ordering via Markov Chain
+# Crossing Reduction of Sankey Diagram with Eigencentric Layout

 by He Chen LI, Shi Ying LI, Bo Wen TAN and Shuai Cheng LI.

 This project contains the source code for the above paper.
-The paper has been submitted to the [46th International Workshop on Graph-Theoretic Concepts in Computer Science](https://algorithms.leeds.ac.uk/wg2020).
+The paper has been submitted to the [14th IEEE Pacific Visualization Symposium (PacificVis 2021)](hhttp://vis.tju.edu.cn/pvis2021/).

 ## Requirements